All content on Lab Tests Online has been reviewed and approved by the Editorial Review Board.

 Sperm are very temperature-sensitive.
 If collection is done at home, the sample should be kept at body temperature (98.6oF/37oC) by keeping it next to the body during transportation.
 It should not be left at room temperature for an extended period of time and should not be refrigerated.

 Sperm motility decreases after ejaculation; thus, timing and temperature are critical to obtaining accurate results.
 If the sample is poor, repeat testing might be needed.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?

-To give sperm a chance to replenish, abstain from ejaculating for 2 to 5 days before the sample is collected.
+For infertility testing: To give sperm a chance to replenish, abstain from ejaculating for 2 to 5 days before the sample is collected.
 Longer periods of abstinence may result in a greater volume of semen but decreased sperm motility.
 You may also be asked to avoid alcohol consumption for a few days before the test as well.
 Follow any instructions that are provided.